stroemlind/artsinalta/README.md

 ### Features Left to Implement

-Here are some features that would be great to implement in the futer to keep the website updated to the user:
+Here are some features that would be great to implement in the future to keep the website updated to the user:
 * Add a section with a news board, like blog post or forum
-* Creat a gallery with gallery album, so when selecting an album it opens to a new page displaying all images in that album.
+* Create a gallery with gallery albums, so when selecting an album, it opens to a new page displaying all images in that album.

 ## Technologies Used